TheJacksonLaboratory/diachromatic/docs/tutorial.rst

 HiCUP
 ~~~~~
-HiCUp is currently a standard tool for capture Hi-C Q/C and preprocessing and much of the preprocuessing
+HiCUp is currently a standard tool for capture Hi-C Q/C and preprocessing and much of the preprocessing
 for diachromatic is based on Hicup (and we cite it).
 Here is how Hicup was used to generate results from
 the Hicup test dataset.